dglo/trigger-testbed/README.md

   The ability to save the generated requests to specially named files and compare runs against previously saved data data was added later.
-The "save to file" method uses fewer CPU resources and less hackery so it's a better approach in general, but I've left the `oldtrigger` alternative in case it's useful in the future.
+The "save to file" method uses fewer CPU resources and less hackery so it's a better approach in general.

+  I've left the `oldtrigger` code in place because it might be useful for future benchmarking/speedup efforts

+* The testbed has code to pause input if the incoming queue grows too large.
+  This was _vital_ when first developing the testbed because the incoming queue would frequently fill available memory, making the developer's laptop unusable.